felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ### Commas

 If you have a list of three or more items, add a comma before the last item.
-For instance, I’d like to order a focaccia, a margherita, and a tiramisu.
+For instance: I’d like to order a focaccia, a margherita, and a tiramisu.
 In this list of three items, the comma after the second item is the **Oxford or serial comma**.

 ### Hyphenation

-If you’re in doubt whether to hyphenate a set of words or not, first look up the word in the [Merriam-Webster dictionary](https://www.merriam-webster.com/) and follow the rules established there.
+If you are in doubt whether to hyphenate a set of words or not, first look up the word in the [Merriam-Webster dictionary](https://www.merriam-webster.com/) and follow the rules established there.
 For instance, the Merriam-Webster spells **well known** with a hyphen: **well-known**.

-A second rule of thumb is that, if the set of words doesn't play the same role in a sentence without hyphenation, you should use the version adequate to the role you wish it to play in the sentence.
+A second rule of thumb is that, if the set of words does not play the same role in a sentence without hyphenation, you should use the version adequate to the role you wish it to play in the sentence.
 For example, the [Merriam-Webster dictionary](https://www.merriam-webster.com/) states that **kick off** is a verb and **kickoff** is a noun. **What time does the game kick off?** uses the verb, whereas **Kickoff will be at 11 o'clock prompt** uses the noun.

-For sets of two words only, if the dictionary indicates that there’s an alternative without a hyphen, then use that alternative instead of the hyphenated version.
+For sets of two words only, if the dictionary indicates that there is an alternative without a hyphen, then use that alternative instead of the hyphenated version.

 ### Parentheses